Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 DoJiggy offers these great features for charity sweepstakes:

-• Free Online Sweepstakes Sales: Sell entries at no cost.
+• Free Online Sweepstakes Sales: Sell sweepstakes entries at no cost to your organization and let your donors optionally tip the platform.

 • Customizable Branding: Personalize the sweepstakes website with your branding.